Zhishan metro station: Station overview

-The two-level, elevated station structure with one island platform and two exits.
-The station is situated on Fuhua Road, near Fuguo Road entrance.
+The two-level, elevated station structure has one island platform and two exits.
+It is situated on Fuhua Road, near Fuguo Road entrance.
 The washrooms are inside the entrance area.

-The station's amenities include Chih Shan Yen Gate, Chih Shan Yen Hui Chi Temple, Shuangxi Park and Chinese Garden, The Xiqu Center of Taiwan, Taipei American School, SOGO and Carrefour branches.
+Nearby are the Chih Shan Yen Gate, Chih Shan Yen Hui Chi Temple, Shuangxi Park and Chinese Garden, The Xiqu Center of Taiwan, Taipei American School, SOGO and Carrefour branches.

 History

-This station was opened on 28 March 1997, originally there is only one exit at Fuguo Road.
+This station was opened on 28 March 1997.
+Originally there was only one exit, at Fuguo Road.
 On 20 November 2010, a second exit facing Dexing West Road (exit 2) opened for use.